centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.txt

 ## Introduction

-In Centreon Open Source suite since 2.8.0 version, **Knowledge Base** allow you to easily associate a wiki with Centreon Web.
+In any Centreon Open Source suite version since 2.8.0, **Knowledge Base** allows you to easily associate a wiki with Centreon Web.

-It creates links between hosts and services and specific procedure on Wiki.
+It creates links between hosts and services and specific procedures on Wiki.

 To make things more flexible, procedures can be associated with templates.